 - Saves Money

-While an RO system requires an initial investment to set up, once it’s going you can stop purchasing cases of wasteful plastic bottled water!
+While a reverse osmosis system requires an initial investment to set up, once it’s going you can stop purchasing cases of wasteful plastic bottled water!
 Enjoy better quality water for less!

 - Easy to Maintain